Progressing from undergraduate to postgraduate study

 Most UK universities offer courses that start in September/October but some do offer multiple entry points in a year.
 Always check the degree details to find out the specific intakes for the course.

 All master’s courses at Loughborough have start dates in October.
-There are January intakes in our courses on our London campus.

 We have four entry points for our doctoral degrees – October, January, April and July.
 Do check the start dates before applying and when the deadline is for applying.